civol/HDLRuby/README.md

 end
 ```

-A time behavior do not have any sensitivity list but it can include any statement supported by a standard behavior in addition to the time statements.
+A time behavior does not have any sensitivity list but it can include any statement supported by a standard behavior in addition to the time statements.
 There are two kinds of such statements:

- - The `wait` statements: such a statement blocks the execution of the behavior
-   for the amount of time given in argument.
-For example the following code
-   waits 10ns before proceeding:
+ - The `wait` statements: such a statement blocks the execution of the behavior for the time given in argument.
+For example the following code waits 10ns before proceeding:

    ```ruby
       wait(10.ns)